parasti/resize-pot/README.md

-Resize images to the next or nearest power-of-2
+Resize images to a power-of-2

 https://parasti.github.io/resize-pot/